UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 ### Steps:
 - Clone this repository
 - \[_OPTIONAL_\] Rename "data/yaml/reactions.yaml.dist" in "data/yaml/reactions.yaml" or simply create the latter and edit the desired parameters.
 - Rename "config/settings.yaml.dist" in "config/settings.yaml" or simply create the latter and edit the desired parameters. **Make sure to add a valid _token_ setting**.
+- Make sure the bot is in present both in the admin group and in the spot channel.
+It may need to have admin privileges.
+If comments are enabled, the bot has to be in the comment group too as an admin.
 What follows are some example settings with explaination for each:
 ```yaml
 debug: